hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/05e-HTMLForms.md

 + [autocomplete attribute](#553-autocomplete)
   + apply either to the `<form>` element or on individual `<input>` elements
-  + input fields autocompleting the user's input based on the user's typing history
+  + input fields auto-completing the user's input based on the user's typing history
   + possible values: `on`/`off`
   + applied to the `<form>` element
     + all input fields attached to the form (inside or linked to it using the form attribute)
     + auto-completion set by default to the value of the `autocomplete` attribute of the form
   + default behavior able to be overridden by setting it individually to any input field inside
-  + autocomplete "on" for the form, and "off" for specific input fields, or vice-versa
+  + auto-complete "on" for the form, and "off" for specific input fields, or vice-versa
   + disabled by default in some Web browsers $\to$ adjusted in the preferences/settings
   + target most input types
   + example: `<form submit="test.php" method="post" autocomplete="on">`